TRouR/cataschevastica_db/README.md

 ## Overview

 This project consists of two major stages developed for a fictitious manufacturing company, **Cataschevastica**, focusing on their **Online Transaction Processing (OLTP)** system and the subsequent **Data Warehouse (DW)** implementation.
 The project tracks the company's end-to-end manufacturing process, ensuring efficiency, customer satisfaction, and service quality.
-Additionally, a **Business Intelligence (BI)** pipeline is designed to support advanced analytical queries and visualizations.
+Additionally, a **Business Intelligence (BI)** dashboard is designed, supporting advanced analytical visualizations.

 ### Stage 1: OLTP Database